 Napoleon likened the steadfast, stoical Bertrand to Virgil’s “fidus Achates” – Aeneas’s faithful companion in the Aeneid.
 (4)

-An “elegant, pleasing woman,” (5) Fanny (1785-1836) was the daughter of General Arthur Dillon, an Irish officer who served in the French army during the ancien régime and the French Revolutionary wars.
+An “elegant, pleasing woman,” (5) Fanny Bertrand (1785-1836) was the daughter of General Arthur Dillon, an Irish officer who served in the French army during the ancien régime and the French Revolutionary wars.
 He was guillotined in 1794.
 Fanny’s mother was Laure de Girardin de Montgérald, a wealthy Creole from Martinique who was a distant cousin of Napoleon’s first wife Josephine and the mistress of Josephine’s first husband, Alexandre de Beauharnais.
-Fanny solicited Josephine’s help in finding a husband, and Napoleon presented her with Bertrand.
-They were married September 16, 1808 at the home of Josephine’s daughter Hortense.
+Fanny solicited Josephine’s help in finding a husband.
+Napoleon presented her with Bertrand.
+They were married on September 16, 1808 at the home of Josephine’s daughter Hortense.

 At the time of Napoleon’s 1815 abdication, Bertrand and Fanny had three children: Napoleon (b.
 June 13, 1809), Hortense (b.
 Nov.
 18, 1810) and Henri (b.
 Oct.
 5, 1811).
 The Bertrands agreed to share Napoleon’s exile before they knew his final destination.
 They hoped, like Napoleon, that it would be England.
 When Fanny learned, off the coast of England, that the British were planning to send Napoleon to Saint Helena, she became hysterical.
-Fearing her children would die on the island, she pleaded with Napoleon not to accept Bertrand as one of the few allowed to accompany him, and even attempted to jump overboard.
+Fearing her children would die on the island, she pleaded with Napoleon not to accept Bertrand as one of the few allowed to accompany him.
+She even attempted to jump overboard.

 the disagreeableness of their situation, the inconvenience of St. Helena, without roads to make intercourse possible, even if they could have society.
 She said that hers had been the gayest house in Paris – ‘What a contrast to this frightful solitude’; and added, she hoped they would go to England in October; the months she had passed at St. Helena were like years.
 (6)